olmallet81/XTBZorroPlugin/README.md

 # Installation Instructions
 To install the plugin, simply place the AllyInvest.dll file in the Plugin folder where Zorro is installed.

+# MIT License
+This project is MIT-licensed.
+See the LICENSE.md file for more details.